hyphanet/website/content/pages/help.md

 are severely limited by the number of nodes you can connect to, which will be low on a darknet.

-### Why hash keys and encrypt data when a node operator could identify them (the data) anyway if he tried?
+### Why hash keys and encrypt data when a node operator could identify them (the data) anyway if they tried?

 Hashing the key and encrypting the data is not meant a method to keep Hyphanet Node operators from being able to figure out what type of information is in